-Brendan is a professional director with over 25 years' experience in the financial services industry.
-His most recent corporate role was as Chief Economist of Westpac Banking Group NZ.
-Brendan is a trustee for a number of retirement schemes and serves as an adviser to Parliament's Finance and Expenditure Committee.
+Brendan is a professional director with over 25 years' experience in the financial services industry, notably as Chief Economist for the National Bank and Westpac NZ.
+He is also a trustee for a number of retirement schemes.
 Brendan was appointed to the Board by the Standing Committee of the General Synod/te Hīnota Whānui as the Board's Licensed Independent Trustee on 1 April 2017.
 He is also Chair of our Investment Committee.